Laboratory of Cancer Biology and Genetics

 Li Yang, Ph.D., has focused her research on dissecting the cellular and molecular mechanisms underlying the metastatic process, with a focus on inflammation and tumor microenvironment.
 She has demonstrated that the recruitment of immature myeloid cells to the tumor microenvironment is responsible for the switch of TGF-beta signaling from tumor suppressor to tumor promoter.

-Stuart Yuspa, M.D., has a longstanding interest in mechanisms of carcinogenesis with particular emphasis on signaling pathway alterations in premalignant lesions; his laboratory uses the mouse skin carcinogenesis model to study molecular events that determine the phenotypic evolution of normal keratinocytes through a benign tumor stage and conversion to squamous cell carcinoma.
+Stuart Yuspa, M.D., has a longstanding interest in mechanisms of carcinogenesis with particular emphasis on signaling pathway alterations in premalignant lesions.
+His laboratory utilized mouse skin carcinogenesis models to study molecular events that determine the phenotypic evolution of normal keratinocytes through a benign tumor stage and conversion to squamous cell carcinoma.

 Miriam Poirier, Ph.D., is a pioneer in biochemical dosimetry and molecular epidemiology, having introduced to the field highly sensitive immunoassays to detect DNA damage caused by carcinogenic chemicals, and investigates the extent and consequences of DNA damage caused by exposure to environmental agents and pharmaceuticals, using experimental models and human subjects to elucidate mechanisms of cancer causation and prevention.

 Zheng-Gang Liu, Ph.D., from the Laboratory of Immune Cell Biology, is a renowned researcher in the fields of tumor necrosis factor (TNF) signaling and the regulation of apoptosis and necrosis.
 He has made several seminal findings to the current understanding of TNF signaling and the mechanisms of cell death.